WCBE-FM, Columbus, Ohio

 Columbus, Ohio 43201

-9. Industry listservs (Pubtech, Pubradio, NPR A-Reps).
+6. Industry listservs (Pubtech, Pubradio, NPR A-Reps).

-10. Columbus-area Job-referral Organizations
+8. Columbus-area Job-referral Organizations:

-A. NAACP (Columbus Chapter)
+· NAACP (Columbus Chapter)

-233 S High St
+233 S. High St.

 Columbus, OH 43215

-B. The Columbus Urban League
+· Columbus Urban League

-788 Mount Vernon Ave
+788 Mount Vernon Ave.

 Columbus, OH 43203

-Outreach Activities, June 1, 2011 - May 31, 2012
+Outreach Initiatives and Activities: June 1, 2016 - May 31, 2017

 Because WCBE is licensed to a school district, educating youth is core to our mission.
-Thus, most of the following outreach activities, including our extensive high school and college internship programs and our work-study program, are part of the fulfillment of that mission.
+Thus, most of the following outreach activities, including our extensive high school and college internship programs, are part of the fulfillment of that mission.
 Students here do not get coffee or take out the trash; rather, the programs are designed to give each intern or work/study student a broad overview of station operations.
 After that overview is obtained, the intern moves into an area of specialization: journalism, marketing, writing, membership, etc. The high school program gives a broader experience over a longer period – each student’s internship runs the course of the school year (September – May).
 The college internships are more specialized, as these students have a better-defined career focus.
 The college internships are also shorter, typically lasting one semester.

-Ongoing Outreach Activities: These outreach activities and initiatives have become ongoing and standard from year to year at WCBE:
+Ongoing Outreach Activities: These outreach activities and initiatives have become ongoing and standard from year to year at WCBE –

 1. Internship program (high school students) (#5).
 WCBE-FM partnered with Columbus City Schools (the Columbus Board of Education is WCBE’s licensee).
 This has been an ongoing program since 2000 and remained in effect throughout the entire 2016-2017 license year.
 WCBE continued our program to include students from Cristo Rey High School, a downtown-Columbus parochial charter school for at-risk teens.
 Our high school internship program was developed and initially coordinated by General Manager Dan Mushalko.
-During the 2011-2012 license year, it was coordinated by membership director/webmaster, Richelle Antczak, with assistance from radio station operator, Heather Anderson.
+During the 2016-2017 license year, it was coordinated by webmaster/operations assistant Heather Anderson, office manager Melony Wells, and membership director Caitlin Farkas.

 3. Career Outreach Programs Partnering with Educational Institutions (# 10)

 A. High School Career Days.
 In partnership with its licensee, the Columbus Ohio Board of Education, WCBE routinely participates in Career Days at high schools within the Columbus schools system.
-During the 2011-12 license year, WCBE participated in the career days of two local public high schools and one local charter high school.
+During the 2016-17 license year, WCBE participated in the career days of two local public high schools and one local charter high school.
 Our community outreach coordinator, Jim Coe, oversees these career day activities.